Sanket170302/AtliQ_Hardware_Sales_Analysis/README.md

 Sales were rapidly decreasing in 2020 compared to 2019.

-Highest revenue generated from markets such as Delhi NCR, Mumbai, Ahmedabad, Bhopal, Nagpur and so on.
+1.Highest revenue generated from markets such as Delhi NCR, Mumbai, Ahmedabad, Bhopal, Nagpur and so on.

-Highest quantities sold in Markets such as Delhi NCR, Mumbai, Nagpur, Kochi, Ahmedabad and so on.
+2.Highest quantities sold in Markets such as Delhi NCR, Mumbai, Nagpur, Kochi, Ahmedabad and so on.

-The most important customer for company is Electricalsara Store by Revenue as well as quantity sold.
+3.The most important customer for company is Electricalsara Store by Revenue as well as quantity sold.

 #Recommendations: